ydosos/cpp-fundamentals/README.md

 #include "main_header.hpp"
 ```

+Header files available in C++ for Input/Output operations are:

+* iostream: iostream stands for standard input-output stream.
+This header file contains definitions of objects like cin, cout, cerr, etc.
+* iomanip: iomanip stands for input-output manipulators.
+The methods declared in these files are used for manipulating streams.
+This file contains definitions of setw, setprecision, etc.
+* fstream: This header file mainly describes the file stream.
+This header file is used to handle the data being read from a file as input or data being written into the file as output.

 ### User Input
 The function std::cin will not retrieve strings that have a space in them.
 It will see the space as the end of the input.
 We will obviously need a method to enter strings.
 C++ has the function getline().